Esukhia/namsel-ocr/README.md

 ```

 ### About the name
-Namsel is an English rendering of the Tibetan རྣམ་གསལ (transliterated: rnam gsal).
+Namsel OCR is an English rendering of the Tibetan རྣམ་གསལ (transliterated: rnam gsal).
 Literally translated, རྣམ can be thought of as "thorough" or "in detail" and གསལ can be thought of as "clear", "illuminated."
-Put together, Namsel can be taken to mean "making clear the details" or "thoroughly illuminating," which are both appropriate descriptions of what the Namsel project is trying to do.
+Put together, Namsel OCR can be taken to mean "making clear the details" or "thoroughly illuminating," which are both appropriate descriptions of what the Namsel OCR project is trying to do.
 Practically speaking, the name was also chosen because it is reasonably easy for non-Tibetan speakers to read and pronounce correctly.